 Biostatistics and Data Science - requisition #21007045.
 Currently known as Biostatistics, the Chair will contribute directly to a reimagined and renamed Department that is anticipated to play a prominent role in regional biomedical, health care, and public health systems, and community practice.
 The Department sustains an active program in the development of statistical methodology and the application of statistical and computation approaches via collaborative public health and health sciences research projects.
 As the leader of faculty, staff, and students, the Chair is expected to bring a compelling vision and effective management skills to cultivate innovation in methodologic approaches and to robustly apply biostatistical and computational techniques to the rapidly expanding use of biomedical data.
 A priority area of growth is the use of transdisciplinary data science to examine and counter complex health problems.

-Additional information about these three positions is available via the application portal using at www.join.pitt.edu.
+Additional information about these four positions is available via the application portal using at www.join.pitt.edu.
 Review of applications will begin immediately and continue until the positions are filled.
 Candidates should submit a letter of interest that addresses motivation to apply and summarizes professional accomplishments, a 1-page Diversity Equity and Inclusion effort and vision statement, curriculum vitae and contact information for three references.
 Candidates from historically underrepresented communities are encouraged to apply.